ziad-saab/gitbook-on-github/exercise/README.md

 # Exercise sample

-This is not working as of Feb 2016

-Exercises format

-An exercise is defined by 4 simple parts:
+Format: An exercise is defined by 4 simple parts:

 - Exercise Message/Goals (in markdown/text)
 - Initial code to show to the user, providing a starting point